-Gerald, for 20 years, has built a reputation as a leader in market research and media development for G&G Advertising.
-He has worked extensively with local, community-based organizations, and he advocates as a professional, volunteer, and leader.
+For 20 years, Gerald has built a reputation as a leader in market research and media development for G&G Advertising.
+He has worked extensively with local, community-based organizations and advocates as a professional, volunteer, and leader.
 At G&G Advertising, Gerald has worked on state, regional, and national campaigns promoting behavioral change on many current health-related issues.
 Gerald has worked on such campaigns as Downtown Billings Association, Billings YMCA, Censuses 2000, 2010, and 2020, Youth Smoking Prevention Campaign, Partnership for Drug-Free America, American Indian College Fund, Office of National Drug Control Policy, Con Alma Health Foundation, Centers for Disease Control Verb campaign, New Mexico State Fair, Portland Indian Health Board, Gold West Country, University of New Mexico Athletics, and Santa Fe Opera.

-Currently, Gerald serves as chairman of the Rocky Mountain Tribal Leaders Council, which serves ten tribes in the Rocky Mountain region.
+Gerald is chairman of the Rocky Mountain Tribal Leaders Council, which serves ten tribes in the Rocky Mountain region.
 He is also a commissioner of the State Tribal Economic Development Commission.
 Gerald is also the current chairman of the Little Shell Tribe of Montana, a position he has served since 2012.
 In his role, Gerald oversees tribal programs and economic opportunities for the tribe.
 He also maintains government-to-government relationships with city, county, state, and federal governments and individuals on behalf of the tribe’s more than 6200 members.